 - Ability to commit to 10 hours of rigorous professional development for 44 weeks.

-- Recommendation by Professional Development Institute Selection Committee (based on program application and panel interview).
+- Recommendation by Professional Development Academy Selection Committee (based on program application and panel interview).

 - Basic keyboarding skills.